Why Be A Peer Tutor?

 Steps to Become a Tutor

-- Have a faculty member provide a recommendation for you.
+- Have a faculty member complete this recommendation form.
 Recommendations can arrive AFTER your interview.

-If hired, you will be required to attend a mandatory peer tutor orientation and two professional development trainings.
-Please check the dates here for the the upcoming tutor orientation and trainings.
+If hired, you will be required to attend a mandatory orientation and attend two professional development trainings each semester.
+Please check the dates here for the upcoming tutor orientation and training.